leotam/leotam.github.io/_posts/2016-05-05-EmbeddedVision.markdown

 This will enable users to explore the high throughput  world of FP16 training.
 One should carefully check convergence for a network, and techniques such as batch normalization will be valuable to scale values within the coverage in FP16.

 Special thanks to Jeff Dean for suggesting the topic of this post and the [BVLC group][bvlcHome].
 For more information, read the [Jetson TX1 whitepaper][whitepaper].
-Other interesting tutorials are [model fine tuning][modelTune] in our graphical [Deep Learning GPU training system DIGITS][digits] (powerful as it is,the TX1 is not meant to train on massive datasets – it's big brother the [DGX-1][DGX] is a perfect companion).
+Other interesting tutorials are [model fine tuning][modelTune] in our graphical [Deep Learning GPU training system DIGITS][digits] (powerful as it is,the TX1 is not meant to train on massive datasets.
+It's big brother the [DGX-1][DGX] is a perfect companion).

 [digits]: https://github.com/NVIDIA/DIGITS
 [modelTune]: https://github.com/NVIDIA/DIGITS/tree/master/examples/fine-tuning